luckboy/unmtx-gpu/README.md

 # Unmtx-gpu

 Micro neural matrix library for GPU is small library that operates on matrices.
-This library provides an interfece to operations of matrices on GPU.
+This library provides an interfece to operations of matrices on GPU for neural networks.

 ## Computing platforms